The Iris Nebula

 The Iris is a reflection nebula, a cloud of gas and dust illuminated by a central star.
 It’s six light-years across, and lies 1400 light-years from Earth.
 Its official name is LBN 487, while the stars clustered nearby are called NGC 7023.

-The Iris Nebula is one of the first targets I tackled seriously, back in 2021 using my Askar FRA400 telescope (scroll down to see the pics).
+The Iris Nebula is one of the first targets I tackled seriously, back in 2021 using my Askar FRA400 telescope (scroll down to see the pic).
 It showed me that astrophotography from a city is perfectly achievable with the right approach.
 Since upgrading to an Askar 130PHQ I’ve been keen to have another crack at the target, using the bigger telescope, Optolong L-Quad Enhance filter, and new processing tools that are available in PixInsight.

 Imaging this during the summer, I was prepared for it to be a long-haul — the short nights here in the UK limit the number of the hours you can get in on any given night.
 In the end I spent six weeks on it, which netted me 30 hours of good quality data.